Pole placement for overdetermined 2D systems: The pole placement theorem

 \begin{fact} It is a well known fact in classical system theory that given a minimal realization

 of a rational matrix function $S$, one can read the left pole data of $S$ from the pair $(A,B)$.
 See \cite[Theorem 4.2.1(iii)]{BGR} for a precise statement of this idea. \end{fact}

-The next lemma generalizes this fact to the setting of operator vessels, by showing that the triple $(A_1,A_2,\tilde{B})$ contains the data of the left pole set of the transfer function of a minimal operator vessel.
+The purpose of this section is to generalize this fact to the setting of operator vessels, by showing that the triple $(A_1,A_2,\tilde{B})$ contains the data of the left pole set of the transfer function of a minimal operator vessel. \begin{lem} Let